zenphoto/Unsupported/README.md

-Unsupported Zenphoto scripts
+Unsupported Zenphoto scripts archive
 ===========

-Please remember that these scripts are provided for your use and education but are not supported by the Zenphoto team.
+Many of these are third party, older and have been abandoned by their original developers.
+Please remember that these scripts are provided for your use and education but are not supported and maintained by the Zenphoto team.
 This is an This is true even if a team member originally created them.
 They may not work correctly with current Zenphoto versions.

-Many of these are third party and have been abandoned by their original developers.
-We provide them as an archive.
+We of course welcome any contribution or even taking over a certain theme: http://www.zenphoto.org/news/general-contributor-guidelines#providing-themes-and-plugins

 Plugins
 -------